bradurani/Gitfile/README.md

 gitfile
 ```

-And your packages will be installed or updated
+And your repos will be cloned or fetched

 # Configuration